Post by Jayne Mangione

 Is there any happier sight than that of a new baby?
 The ooohs, aaahs and gurgles make the transition to parenthood all worth it!
 I’ve brought home two babies in my tenure as a parent, and while much of those first weeks is a warm, fuzzy blur, I cherish those memories.
 My family and friends showered me with gifts during these times.
 Many were fabulously helpful as I navigated the waters of motherhood.
 Seriously, I could STILL sing the praises of these swaddle blankets from the mountaintops, and my “baby” is 3 now!
 Here are some of my favorite baby gifts and new-parent lifesavers!

-Robe and Slippers: Great for bath time.
+Robes and Slippers: Great for bath time.
 Also great for water play or at the pool!

-Aden Swaddle Blankets: Large size makes “escapes” from swaddles harder.
+Swaddle Blankets: Large size makes “escapes” from swaddles harder.
 This item is truly multi-purpose and can be used as a stroller cover, sun shade, grass blanket, nursing cover, burp cloth, napkin, and swaddle blanket.
 The breathable fabric keeps baby comfortable.

-Bamboo Mobile: Earth friendly.
-Sustainable!
-Easy to repurpose as décor or play pieces, great avenue for parents to introduce animal noises to baby.
+Mobiles: Easy to repurpose as décor or play pieces, great avenue for parents to introduce animal noises to baby.

 Sophie: Great for molars.
 Can really chew to soothe sore gums.
 Awesome texture, too.

-Wooden Wall Plaques: Sentimental value is priceless.
+Personalized Wall Art: Sentimental value is priceless.